 Upload the content from a source file to the associated import file.

 Transform the parsed data.

-Upload the transformed data into the target CDS for Apps server.
+Upload the transformed data into the target Common Data Service server.

 You can import data from one source file or several source files.
 A source file can contain data for one entity type or multiple entity types.

 Parsing, transforming, and uploading of data is done by the asynchronous jobs that run in the background.